Proyecto-Bravent/Gestion-de-espacios/README.md

 Angular 13 / SCSS

 Hi my name is Jorge.
-This project are a demonstrate using Angular 13.
-It contains [all of the specs](https://angular.io/generated/live-examples/testing/app-specs.eplnkr.html) from Angular's test guide as well as [some extras](https://angular.io/generated/live-examples/testing/bag-specs.eplnkr.html).
+This project are a demonstrate using Angular 13 creating a simple app.

 ## Get started